Tabiskabis/EurKEY/README.md

 ## Windows variants

-Windows seems to be less picky about the physical keyboard style, so there is no ISO variant.
+Windows seems to be less picky about the physical keyboard style.
 It has a bunch of other oddities, though.
 One being that keyboard layouts are associated with a locale (=language).

 ### `EurKEY.klc`